gryffon/eggofpanku/readme.txt

 	* Fixed a bug that wouldn't allow you to discard or destroy a card with markers on it.
 	* Changed the order that the sets are listed in the deck editor dropdown to chronological.
 	* Changed the Clan filter dropdown to list great clans first then minor/others.
 	* Fixed a bug that wouldn't allow you to discard or destroy a card with markers on it.
-	* Fixed a bug that wouldn't allow you to discard or destroy a card with markers on it.

   2008-Nov-6 Egg of P'an Ku 0.8.3